NeverEnder4/bookmark-hero/README.md

 Clone Github repo

-Open Chrome and navigate to the [Chrome extension manager](chrome://extensions/).
+Open Chrome and navigate to the Chrome extension manager (chrome://extensions/).

 Make sure developer mode is toggled on (top right corner).